All-About-Berlin/burgeramt-appointments/README.md

 This server looks for Bürgeramt appointment every few seconds, and broadcasts the results via websockets.
 This is the code behind All About Berlin's [Bürgeramt appointment finder](https://allaboutberlin.com/tools/appointment-finder)

+If this script helped you, [leave a tip](https://allaboutberlin.com/donate).
+Building things for Berliners is my full time job.

 ## Setup

 ### Standalone